johnbuckleyba/johnbuckleyba.github.io/_psp/project3.md

 img: /psp/project3/RoboSapiens1.jpg
 ---

-### The Quest
+### Statement

-This project is concerned with the quest to build a robot which can sense, respond to and mimic human interactions and cognitive abilities.
+This project is concerned with rebirth.
+Specifically the attempt by scientists and researchers to give birth to robots which can sense, respond to and mimic human interactions and cognitive abilities.
 There are many elements to this endeavour: developments are required both in terms of hardware - for example touch sensitive "skin" - and, perhaps most crucially, to Computer Science, more commonly known in this context as *artificial intelligence*.
 The development of computer algorithms which can enable the robot to perform complex tasks such as object and language cognition and - perhaps more importantly for natural, human interactions - contextualisation ("that" cup) are still topics for research.
 One platform which is enabling research into these, and other, areas of robotics is the [iCub](http://www.icub.org/) robot.

 ### Research